simonmittag/ingress-j8a/ReadMe.md

 then updating J8a's config and it's live traffic routes.

 ![](art/ingress-j8a-mechanics.png)
 1. The user deploys ingress resources to the cluster, or updates them.
-This also needs to cater for configMap and secrets updates
+This is similar for dependent resources such as configMap and secrets that are used by the ingress resources.
+The user is allowed to deploy these at any time.
-2. A cache that runs inside ingress-j8a monitors for updates to kube resources in all namespaces. it versions the config.
+2. A cache that runs inside `ingress-j8a` monitors for updates to kube resources in all namespaces.
+It pulls down the latest resources, caches them, then versions its own config.
-3. the control loop that continuously waits for config changes is notified.
+3. The control loop inside `ingress-j8a` that continuously waits for config changes is notified (this idea is borrowed from ingress-nginx).
-4. the control loop reads the config out and generates a j8a config object in yml. this will be deployed to the kube cluster as its own configmap object.
-(We will probably need our own namespace) r i
+4. The control loop reads the versioned, cached config out and generates a j8a config object in yml format.
+This is based on a template of the j8a config, filled in using go {{template}} variables.
+The result will be deployed to the kube cluster as its own configmap object in the j8a namespace (not currently on the diagram).
-5. ingress-j8a then tells the kube api server about j8a-config as a configMap
+5. `ingress-j8a` then deploys the configMap as a resource to the kube api server and keeps it updated for subsequent changes.
-6. kube api server deploys this resource into the cluster into our own namespace.
+6. kube api server deploys this resource into the cluster and maintains it there.
-7. ingress-j8a then tell kube api server to deploy the latest docker image of j8a into the cluster.
+7. `ingress-j8a` then tells kube api server to deploy the latest docker image of j8a into the cluster using this config.
+It updates the current deployment for j8a and deploys new pods into that deploying using a rolling configuration update.
 8. kube api-server creates the deployment.
 Several problems need to be solved here.
    * It will need to be configured from the configmap.
    * it needs to run on some kind of nodeport config on each node? listening on the same port on every node.